WheteThunger/BombTrucks/README.md

 The `bombtruck` command also comes with the built-in aliases: `bt` and `boomer`.

 The fuel system and engine modules of bomb trucks cannot be edited at a modular car lift.
 Instead, each bomb truck spawns with fuel and engine components.
-Additionally, when mounting a bomb truck, its fuel is automatically restored and its engine parts are repaied.

 ## Permissions

 - `bombtrucks.spawn.<name>` -- Allows spawning a bomb truck of the given name.
 Must match a bomb truck name from the configuration file.
+- `bombtrucks.freedetonator` -- Automatically gives the player an RF transmitter whenever they spawn a bomb truck, automatically assigning the RF frequency matching the bomb truck.
+  - Only applies when spawning a bomb truck that has an RF receiver attached, and if the player doesn't already have an RF transmitter in their inventory.
 - `bombtrucks.give` -- Required to use the `givebombtruck` command.

 ## Configuration